 The Fund promotes collaboration among units as well as undergraduate, graduate, faculty and staff education and research.
 Since awarding its first grants in 1980, the fund has supported more than 600 projects and programs.

 McGrain said that the 1804 Fund will allow the CLDC to partner with the Department of Psychology to conduct research on BBCD.
 “We are supporting and collaborating with undergraduate students, graduate students, the Department of Psychology and the Division of Student Affairs in this new and exciting research opportunity,” McGrain said.

-According to McGrain, the $20,000 grant will be used to research the effects of BBCD compared to the Gold Standard method, which underlines the best practices by NACE.
-The research will analyze if students are more overwhelmed or less overwhelmed after a career coaching appointment by examining their brain capacities.
+The $20,000 grant will be used to research the impact of BBCD compared to the Best Practice method, which represents the training components by NACE.
+The research will determine if students are more overwhelmed or less overwhelmed after a BBCD versus BPCC career coaching appointment by examining their cognitive capacities.

 McGrain said the CLDC will recruit 20 graduate students by the end of fall semester and train 10 of them in the Gold Standard method and the other 10 according to BBCD by early spring semester.

 McGrain said the graduate students will then go on to meet with undergraduate students on a weekly basis for the rest of the spring semester to help identify research participants’ biological and cognitive limits of the brain.